 When having to choose between opening a branch or a subsidiary in Turkey, the foreign company will need to consider the activities it wants to complete and if it wants to expand these activities.
 From this point of view, it is useful to know that branches are usually employed by financial companies and banks, while subsidiaries are used for trading and other commercial purposes.
 Also, the start-up and annual maintenance costs should be considered when choosing between a branch and a subsidiary in Turkey.
 At last, the control over the Turkish company will weigh a lot when deciding between the two types of structures.

-If you need more information or legal assistance for opening a branch or a subsidiary of your company in Turkey, you may contact our law firm in Turkey that will handle the entire procedure.
+If you need more information or legal assistance for opening a branch or a subsidiary of your company in Turkey in 201, you may contact our law firm in Turkey that will handle the entire procedure.

 Meet us in Istanbul